How to Enjoy San Francisco's Diverse Holiday Celebrations

 Held at the Yerba Buena Gardens every holiday season for the past 17 years, the Parol Lantern Festival and Parade on the evening of Dec.
 14 is one of the largest Filipino American celebrations in the Bay Area.
 Live bands, delicious home-cooked food and a colorful competition of handmade lanterns round out the event.
 For those who want to try their hands at making a lantern themselves, workshops are held in the weeks leading up to the event at the Bayanihan Community Center on Mission Street.

 A handmade arts market, indie music fest and DIY extravaganza all under one roof, the San Francisco Bazaar showcases all that is uniquely San Francisco and is the perfect place to shop for those loved ones back home.
 Taking place at the California Academy of Sciences in Golden Gate Park on Dec.
 12, this event mixes shopping and nightlife in one fun-filled holiday-themed party not to be missed.

 The Santa Skivvies Run

 Get into your sexiest red and green undies and take a one mile run through the Castro District to raise money for AIDS treatment and research in this sexy holiday tradition.
 The Santa Skivvies Run starts at 9:30 a.m. on Dec.
 8 at the Lookout Bar and ends at the Santa Village Block Party, where you can dance the afternoon away in your undies as well.

 Kung Pao Kosher Comedy

-Just when you thought the holidays couldn’t get any more San Francisco, along comes "Brassy & Sassy".
-Put on by the internationally acclaimed San Francisco Gay Men’s Chorus, this outburst of fabulous holiday spirit takes place at the Nourse Theater on Dec.
-7 and 8 only.
+Just when you thought the holidays couldn’t get any more San Francisco, along comes "Holigays Are Here: Ring Them Bells".
+Put on by the internationally acclaimed San Francisco Gay Men’s Chorus, this outburst of fabulous holiday spirit takes place at the Sydney Goldstein Theater on Dec.
+6 and 7 only.